By Marika Sboros

 The “guns” aimed at Noakes don’t get bigger than this.
 Academics from UCT’s highest reaches have written an open letter to the Cape Times attacking him.
 Here’s what they aimed at their target:

 The letter’s signatories are Prof Wim de Villiers, dean of Faculty of Health Sciences, Prof Bongani Mayosi, head of Department of Medicine, Prof Lionel Opie, emeritus cardiology professor, and Dr Marjanne Senekal, associate professor and head of Division of Human Nutrition.
-(Editor’s note: Opie has since denied that he signed the letter.
-In an email to Noakes, Opie says he was in hospital undergoing major surgery at the time.)

 In it, they attack Noakes for what they say are “outrageous, unproven claims about disease prevention”.